Updated 2026medium-breed guide

 Medium breeds do well on standard adult formulas.
 Focus on balanced nutrition with quality protein sources and moderate fat content around 12-16%.

-The Cocker Spaniel at 20-30 lbs sits in the versatile medium range, which gives you the widest selection of dog foods to choose from.
-The key is matching the product to your specific dog's build -- a muscular, compact Cocker Spaniel has different needs than a leaner one, even at the same weight.
+The Cocker Spaniel at 20-30 lbs sits in the versatile medium range, which gives you the widest selection.
+The key is matching to your specific dog's build -- a muscular, stocky Cocker Spaniel has different needs than a leaner one, even at the same weight.
+When in doubt, I size up rather than down.

 Matching Dog Foods to Your Cocker Spaniel's High-Energy Lifestyle